-Araphid - Valves are slightly heteropolar, with ovoid to linear-lanceolate margins.
+Araphid - Valves are isopolar, but slightly irregular in shape.
+Valves are linear-lanceolate, to oval in smaller specimens.
 Frustules typically attach to one another in long ribbon-like colonies.
 Transapical costae are mostly perpendicular to the apical axis and number 4-6 in 10 µm.
 Striae are distinct and number 16-18 in 10 µm.

 Symmetrical biraphid - Valves are small and lanceolate.
 Lyre-shaped depressions are present on each side of the central sternum.
 Striae are not visible in LM.